A Playbook for Migrating Your Media to a MAM System

 Going through files one at a time to find the one you need is incredibly inefficient.
 Yet that’s how things still work in many creative environments—an ad hoc system of folders plus the memory of whoever’s been with the team longest.
 Files are often kept on the same storage used for production or even on an external hard drive.

 To meet this challenge, creative teams have often turned to MAMs.
 A MAM automatically extracts all of the assets’ inherent metadata, helps move files to protected storage, and makes them instantly available to MAM users.
+As time has gone on, we’ve seen MAM systems be powerfully enhanced by AI.
 In a way, these MAMs become a private media search engine where any file attribute can be a search query to instantly uncover the needed files in even the largest media asset libraries.

-When you add files into an asset management system, the application inspects each file, extracting every available bit of information about the file, noting the file’s location on storage, and often creating a smaller stand-in or proxy version of the file that is easier to present to users.
+When you add files into an asset management system, the application inspects each file, extracting every available bit of information about the file, noting the file’s location on storage, and often creating a proxy version of the file that is easier to present to users.

 To keep track of this information, asset manager applications employ a database and keep information about your files in it.
 This way, when you’re searching for a particular set of files among your entire asset library, you can simply make a query of your asset manager’s database in an instant rather than rifling through your entire asset library storage system.
 The application takes the results of that database query and retrieves the files you need.